-You agree that we own all right, title and interest over Your Data and to the extent required, You assign such Data to LendEx Services Pty Ltd. However, to the extent that such data is Your confidential information, then our ownership is subject to the confidentiality obligations below.
+You agree that we own all right, title and interest over Your Data and to the extent required, You assign such Data to LendEx.
+However, to the extent that such data is Your confidential information, then our ownership is subject to the confidentiality obligations below.

 We will keep confidential Your Confidential Information and You agree that You must keep confidential our Confidential Information.